-- Membership Marketing - a company managed program to convert prospects or buyers into loyal customers, it can provide predictable revenue streams, generate higher revenue by customer and increase referrals by efficiently using company resources.
+- Membership Marketing - a company-managed program to convert prospects or buyers into loyal customers, it can provide predictable revenue streams, generate higher revenue by customers, and increase referrals by efficiently using company resources.
 (Marketing Profs)

 - Growth Hacking - a process of rapid experimentation across marketing channels and product development to identify the most efficient ways to grow a business.
-(Wikipedia)
+(Quicksprout)

 Here are 7 non-traditional marketing ideas to help you get your creativity flowing and break the cycle of interruption: